 Early spring, from ice-out in late February or early March through the onset of the spring runoff in early-mid May, is a great time for visiting anglers with some experience to target larger trout.
 This is true just about anywhere that is open at this time, on any trip we offer, but it's particularly true of walk & wade trips on the Yellowstone River.
 At this time, large rainbow and cutthroat-rainbow hybrid trout gather in runs downstream of the tributary streams in which they spawn, getting ready for the run.
-We don't target the fish once they enter the spawning streams, and you shouldn't either, but while they're still in the main river preparing for their runs, they're fair game.
-These pre-spawn fish offer unquestionably the Yellowstone's second-best opportunity for targeting large trout specifically (after the fall brown trout fishing), and offer far and away the best chances at large rainbow and hybrid trout without either paying for access to private lakes or taking a road trip to the Missouri River for one of our Jet Boat Trips.
+We don't target the fish once they enter the spawning streams, but while they're still in the main river preparing for their runs, they're fair game.
+These pre-spawn fish offer far and away the best chances at large rainbow and hybrid trout without either paying for access to private lakes or taking a road trip to the Missouri River for one of our Jet Boat Trips.

 These trips are not for everyone.
 The techniques required are not easy and the casts are often long.
 In addition, the wading can be slippery and the walks necessary to reach the good spots are challenging, though they're very short.
 For experienced anglers who are spry on their feet who would rather target big fish on subsurface flies specifically rather than enjoy the mixed bag opportunities of early spring float trips, early spring walk & wade might well be the best trips of the year.

 Another opportunity develops late in this period, in the first ten days of May just before the heavy spring melt turns the Yellowstone into a raging chocolate stew for four to eight weeks.
 This is the Mother's Day caddis, one of the marquee insect emergences of the year and one that drives the trout completely bonkers.
-We usually hit this hatch on full-day trips, but if you've got limited time a half-day walk/wade might be the better option.
-We'll walk into a section of the Yellowstone seldom or never fished via drift boat, for example in Yankee Jim Canyon or even right through the heart of Gardiner itself, to get away from the hordes of guided anglers that clog the float sections when the hatch is on.
+We usually hit this hatch on full-day float trips, but if you've got limited time a half-day walk/wade might be the better option.
+We'll walk into a section of the Yellowstone seldom or never fished via drift boat to get away from the hordes of guided anglers that clog the float sections when the hatch is on.
 These trips will run in the afternoon or evening.